Tmitchy/Web-Application-Security-Assessment/README.md

 To detect command injection attempts, I followed a structured analysis process on an access log:

-1 - Inspected inputs for command patterns:
+1 - Inspected inputs for command patterns:<br>
 I reviewed request parameters for OS command indicators such as ;, &&, |, and keywords like whoami, ls, dir, or cat, which are often used to chain or execute system commands.

-2 - Checked for encoded payloads:
+2 - Checked for encoded payloads:<br>
 I analyzed encoded inputs (e.g., %3B, %26%26) to detect obfuscated command injection attempts.

-3 - Monitored abnormal application behavior:
+3 - Monitored abnormal application behavior:<br>
 I looked for unexpected system-level responses (e.g., command output in responses, delays, or errors) that could indicate command execution.

-4 - Correlated activity with source IP:
+4 - Correlated activity with source IP:<br>
 I tracked repeated suspicious requests from a specific IP to identify a potential attacker.

-5 - Assessed execution success:
+5 - Assessed execution success:<br>
 I evaluated whether the payload resulted in command execution or system-level interaction.

-6 - Mitigation steps:
+6 - Mitigation steps:<br>

    - Avoided direct system command execution from user input
    - Implemented strict input validation and sanitization